jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/certifications/scrum-fundamentals-certification/study-notes/part-i-intoduction/scrum-fundamentals-certification-part-i-intoduction.md

 ---

 # Scrum Fundamentals Certification
-The Scrum Fundamentals Certification (SFC) is an introductory certification for individuals interested in learning project and software development processes using Agile methodology.
+The [Scum Fundamentals Certification (SFC)](https://www.scrumstudy.com/certification/scrum-fundamentals-certified) is an introductory certification for individuals interested in learning project and software development processes using Agile methodology.
 The SFC is provided by SCRUMstudy – the Global Accreditation Body for Scrum and Agile Certifications.
 There are not any prerequisites for experience or education to prepare for the course.
 An additional benefit of acquiring this certification is its valid for a lifetime.

 ## Examination Format
 The exam format consists of the following: